slilichenko/dataflow-jdbc-replication/README.md

 the pipeline after each successful data extraction.
 * query - a valid query with two positional parameters.
 The first parameter is the start timestamp and the second is the end timestamp

+# Run the process to continuously populate the database
+A small Java app is used to simulate the continous data updates in the Cloud SQL database.
+To run it:
+* `cd client-app`
+* `mvn package`
+* `java -jar target/client-app-0.0.1-SNAPSHOT.jar`

 # Run the pipeline
 Make sure that you ran `source ./setup-env.sh` - it will set up several environment variables required by the run script.